CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

   {% include figure.html url="" max-width="50%"
    file="/fig/ood_form.png"
    alt="Connect to cluster" caption="" %}
-The form is used to specify what resources you want, which are then placed into a queue of other jobs and will start to runs as soon as the resources requested are available.
+The form is used to specify what resources you want, which are then placed into a queue with other waiting jobs and will start to run your job as soon as the resources requested are available.
 > ## Under the hood
 >